Stuycs-K/project03-final-9-vetoa-winerc/README.md

 ### Project Description:

 This is a multiplayer hangman game played using terminals.
 It supports 1-8 players, all connected to a server using sockets.
 Users have the option to choose a word or have the computer choose a word for them.
-Guessing order is random and will progress as the game advances.
+With computer choice mode, users can choose the length of the random word (from 4 to 15), and the desired "theme" (from ___ ____ ___ or ____)  Guessing order is random and will progress as the game advances.
+Users can access a chat server at any time during the game.

 ### Instructions:
 **Compile the program**: